Broncos QBs ineligible to play Sunday, according to ESPN sources

 Lock was expected to start against the New Orleans Saints who are without starting QB Drew Brees on Sunday.
 The Broncos organization has not provided information on how the team is handling the situation.

-Sources to ESPN’s Rapoport say WR Kendall Hinton will see some QB time.
+Sources to NFL.com’s Rapoport say WR Kendall Hinton will see some QB time.

 Saints’ QB Taysom Hill is expected to start Sunday at an empty Empower Field.
 In Hill’s four years in New Orleans, Coach Sean Payton has found ways to use him at QB, tight end, flanker, slot receiver, halfback and fullback and as a blocker or gunner on special teams.